Victim Services Division

 Our division is organized into two sections, Notification and Programs.
 A summary of these sections is provided below.

-If you are a victim of a crime, surviving family member, witness or concerned citizen, and would like to register for notification on an offender who is in TDCJ custody or on parole/mandatory supervision, please contact our office at (800) 848-4284 or by e-mail at email@example.com.
+If you are a victim of a crime, family member of a victim, concerned citizen, or criminal justice professional and would like to register for notification on an offender who is in the TDCJ CID or under the supervision of the TDCJ PD, please visit our website at https://ivss.tdcj.texas.gov or you may contact our office at (800) 848-4284 or by e-mail at email@example.com.

-In addition to the written notification services, the Victim Services Division offers automated telephone services.
-VNS registrants can call (877) 894-8463 and enter their PIN (Personal Identification Number) to obtain limited offender information 24 hours a day in English or Spanish.
-If requested through TDCJ-VSD, VNS registrants can receive an automated telephone call when an offender is being processed for release.
-For more information, please contact our office at (800) 848-4284 or e-mail at firstname.lastname@example.org.
+IVSS registrants can register to receive an automated telephone call when an offender is being processed for any type of release.
+For more information, please visit our website at https://ivss.tdcj.texas.gov or you may contact our office at (800) 848-4284 or e-mail at firstname.lastname@example.org.

-If you are registered on our Victim Notification System and receive an e-mail, letter, or phone notification from the TDCJ Victim Services Division or the Texas VINE system that you feel is in error, please contact us at (800) 848-4284, (512) 406-5900 or email@example.com.
+If you are registered on our Integrated Victim Services System and receive an e-mail, letter, text or phone notification from the TDCJ Victim Services Division that you feel is in error, please contact us at (800) 848-4284, (512) 406-5900 or email@example.com.

 The Texas Crime Victim Clearinghouse (TxCVC) provides training and technical assistance to criminal justice and victim services professionals and direct services to crime victims.
 The goal of the TxCVC is to provide focus, leadership, and coordination necessary to continue and improve services so that victims are afforded a full measure of justice and all possible assistance.
 The TxCVC was established and operated by the Governor’s Office in 1983 until its official transfer to the Texas Department of Criminal Justice (TDCJ) Victim Services Division (VSD) in March of 1996.